-China’s official statistics on growth in gross domestic product (GDP) – 6.9 per cent in 2017 and 6.8 per cent in the year’s fourth quarter – often spark debate on whether the numbers from China’s National Bureau of Statistics accurately reflect such a huge, sprawling and fast-changing economy.
+China’s official statistics on growth in gross domestic product (GDP) – 6.9% in 2017 and 6.8% in the year’s fourth quarter – often spark debate on whether the numbers from China’s National Bureau of Statistics accurately reflect such a huge, sprawling and fast-changing economy.

 To address this issue, a study just published in the prominent Journal of Chinese Economic and Business Studies calls for an alternative “bottom-up index” focused on revenue and gross margin at 150 large companies listed on major Chinese stock exchanges.
 These more transparent measures – from audited public companies reflecting 19 industries ranging from cars to retail to banking – present a more detailed picture of China’s economy.

 The findings by UK and Dutch researchers both support and challenge the official Chinese government version of the country’s economic growth: While the study’s new “China-150 Growth Index” closely tracks the official GDP figures over the medium term (the 2010-2016 study period), the new index’s benchmarks suggest that growth in Chinese GDP has been “more volatile between years” than reported in official figures.
 This was due in part to short-term effects of price movements and supply-demand shifts in different industry sectors, as reflected in the new index’s negative recorded growth in some quarterly periods for metals and mining, insurance and financial services.